When Slow Corporations Take Over Swift Startups

 the brand has been hurt by a Yahoo leak that fueled fears of them closing down the service, so that a large number of faithful users fled the service.

 Yahoo did not close or sell Flickr but the photo upload and sharing service hasn’t been updated or relaunched until recently for several years either.
+Update: they sold it by now.

 Flickr has been additionally hurt by a censorship scandal.
 I remember myself writing a list of the top 10 Flickr alternatives back then.